 It will be levied on owners who own the property on December 31 of each taxation year and the highest tax rate will be levied on those with the most limited social and economic ties to B.C. like foreign owners and satellite families.

 - 2% for foreign owners and satellite families

 - 0.5% for British Columbians and other Canadian citizens or permanent residents who are not members of a satellite family.

-- And, civically, in Greater Vancouver, the rate of the Empty Home Tax will be 1.25% of a property’s assessed taxable value for 2020 and 3% for 2021.
+- And, civically, in Vancouver, the rate of the Empty Home Tax will be 1.25% of a property’s assessed taxable value for 2020 and 3% for the 2021 tax year.

 Will I have to pay both taxes?

 If you own residential property in Greater Vancouver (as defined in Section 1.2, of the Vacancy tax by-law), and your property is empty for more than six months, yes, you may have to pay both taxes.

 That’s easy — rent out your place!
 If you are a new or inexperienced landlord, it may seem like a daunting venture but it doesn’t have to be.
 The liv.rent app, for example, makes it easy to rent and manage your properties directly anywhere, anytime.

 Create a landlord profile, upload your property details and peruse verified tenants and invite them to submit an application or wait for them to express interest or to apply to rent your vacant property.
 You can issue tenancy applications and collect rent through the app too, making it 100% digital and contactless.

 Gain comprehensive insights about your listings with the new liv.rent Landlord listing Dashboard.
 Sign in to unlock live insights – find out the average rent for a comparable property, number of views your listing received and more!